creationix/howtonode.org/articles/understanding-process-next-tick.markdown

 ## When emitting events

-Let's say you are writing a library that reads from a source and emits events that contains the chunks that are read.
+Let’s say you are writing a library that reads from a source and emits events that contains the chunks that are read.
 Such a library might look like this:

 	function StreamLibrary(resourceName) {
 		this.emit('start');